kashesandr/js-testing/README.md

-# js-testing
+# Web-testing

 using automation testing in web development this testing suite doesn't depend on any framework (like Angular, Backbone...) for testing apps based on frameworks there are plenty of variants more relevant but the idea is the same

-# set up
+# Set up

 install nodejs(>= 5.6), npm

 install all dependencies
     `npm install`

-# how to use
+# How to use

+Run simple webserver & selenium

-Firstly run
+First of all run
     `npm run start`

-the command will run `npm run build` (see webpack-conf.js for details) and `npm run server` then you will see a simple web-server run locally and you can go and test the example by hands
+the command will run `npm run build` (see webpack-conf.js for details) and then `npm run server`, so you will see a simple web-server run locally and you can go and test the example by hands

-(btw `npm run build` & `npm run server` are defined in `package.json`)
+Then if you want to run integration tests run
+    `npm run selenium`

-Then run
+Then you can run tests.

+For unit tests
     `npm run test:unit`
 this will run unit tests using karma (see karma-conf.js for details)

-run
+For integration tests
     `npm run test:integration`
 this will run integration tests (see wdio-conf.js for details)

-run
+For integration tests with cucumber
     `npm run test:integration-cucumber`
 this will run integration tests with cucumber (see wdio-cucumber-conf.js for details)

-run
+All tests
     `npm run test`

-this run unit and integration tests consequently
+this run unit and integration (without cucumber) tests consequently